APSL/Impostor/README.rst

 not possible to delete log entries through admin interface to make covering tracks more difficult.

-Impostor was tested with Django 1.4 and 1.5.
+This version was tested with **Django from 1.7 to 2.1**.
 It might work with other versions too.
 It also depends on Django's authentication system and assumes you use its usernames for authentication.

+Impostor is fork of a project with the same name from https://github.com/samastur/Impostor.
-Impostor is a MMM project (http://mmm.si) developed by Marko Samastur (markos@gaivo.net) licensed under MIT license.
+Originally it was a MMM project (http://mmm.si) developed by Marko Samastur (markos@gaivo.net) licensed under MIT license.

 Installation
 ------------
-Impostor won't work, if you are not using Django's auth system.
-It currently also assumes that you use username to identify your users and not something else (like email).
+Impostor only work if you use Django's auth system.
+It currently also assumes that you use usernames to identify your users and not something else (like email).

 First install impostor app files as you would any other Django app (e.g. ``pip